- Home

 - Unemployment benefits: what are you entitled to?

-Being unemployed is often horribly stressful, especially if you’re not sure how you’ll make ends meet whilst you’re out of work.
+Being unemployed is often horribly stressful, especially if you’re not sure how you’ll make ends meet while you’re out of work.

-However, there are unemployment benefits available to help you cover your household bills until you’re able to find work.
+If you are unemployed, you may be eligible for benefits to help you cover your household bills until you’re able to find work.
+Here’s what you need to know.

 Contents